-Candidates will answer three questions in the target language on three different texts, from a choice of 6 (see Section 7 for lists of Set Texts).
+Candidates will answer three questions in the target language on three different set texts, from a choice of 6 (see Section 7 for lists of Set Texts).
+A set text may be made up of a selection of short texts or poems.
+The selection must be studied in its entirety.
+In the examination, candidates must answer no more than one question on any one selection.
 Candidates will be expected to write 500-600 words for each of their answers.
 Candidates who write more than 600 words cannot be placed higher than the 16-17 category in the mark scheme for that answer.